Recovering contaminated plastics from automotive, construction and electrical appliance industry waste

 Description

-The NONTOX Project is developing new decontamination processes for plastic materials in order to recover waste from electrical and electronic equipment (EEE), end-of-life vehicles (ELV), and construction and demolition (CD).
+The NONTOX Project aimed to develop new decontamination processes for plastic materials in order to recover waste from electrical and electronic equipment (EEE), end-of-life vehicles (ELV), and construction and demolition (CD).

-The project involves recovering valuable materials from waste that is now being landfilled or incinerated under controlled conditions to contain the hazardous additives and unpleasant compounds, such as flame retardants, stabilisers and filling materials, that make it difficult to recycle.
-AIMPLAS, the Plastics Technology Centre, is participating in the project.
+The project involved recovering valuable materials from waste that is now being landfilled or incinerated under controlled conditions to contain the hazardous additives and unpleasant compounds, such as flame retardants, stabilisers and filling materials, that make it difficult to recycle.
+AIMPLAS, the Plastics Technology Centre, participated in the project.

 See here for more information on the technologies involved.